 CenterWatch, a Boston-based company, lists current trials worldwide and drugs newly approved by the U.S. Food and Drug Administration.

-The National Institute of Health provide this registry of federally and privately supported clinical trials conducted in the United States and around the world.
+The National Institutes of Health provides this registry of federally and privately supported clinical trials conducted in the United States and around the world.